mnm-team/quide/README.md

-# QuIDE 2.0
+# QuIDE 2

 Quantum Integrated Development Environment

 - fork of QuIDE 1.0.0 from [quide.eu](http://quide.eu/)
-- refactored with [Avalonia](https://www.avaloniaui.net/) to be cross-compilable on Linux and Windows
+- refactored with [Avalonia](https://www.avaloniaui.net/) to be cross-compilable on Linux, Windows and macOS.

 ## Run the app